 Does My Student Loan Debt Go Away After Bankruptcy?

 If you are dealing with the overwhelming financial burden of student loan debt, you are not alone.
-According to a report from Forbes Magazine, U.S. student loan debt hit a record high of $1.7 trillion earlier this year.
+According to the U.S. Chamber of Commerce, student loan debt in the United States currently stands at a record high of $1.75 trillion.
 You may be wondering: Can I file for bankruptcy to get rid of my federal student loan (federal loans) debt?

 That being said, there are other repayment options available for student loan borrowers.
 In this article, you will find an overview of the most important things to know about student loan debt and bankruptcy in North Carolina.

 Student Loans and Bankruptcy: Explained